huaminghuangtw/Evergreen-Notes/Permanent-Notes/Frameworks to structure your day.md

 			* Chronos belongs in the realm of clocks.
 Chronos marks linear time or duration.
 Chronos is years, months, days, hours.
 		* **Kairos** = fluctuating, qualitative time
 			* Kairos refers to those moments in time that are more impactful than others—those that stand out from the regular flow of time and become memories we treasured/cherished.
 It’s what makes time feel _slower or even paused._ (<u>Time Dilation</u>)
+			* The Power of Excitement Engineering: When you plan excitement in advance, the return on that moment compounds.
+You don’t just enjoy it when it happens, you get the anticipation dividends too.
 			* **Seek novelty in the mundane:** Combat the sense that time speeds up by finding newness in daily life, e.g., take different routes or observe your surroundings more closely.
 			* **Story-worthy moments:** Each night, write down (journal) the most “story-worthy” thing that happened during the day.
 This is an easy way to plant those mental flagpoles and make each day feel a bit more special.
 			* **Inject/Introduce planned spontaneity/memories into your days:**